texstudio-org/texstudio/utilities/manual/source/advanced.md

 The conversation is stored on disk, so that results can be reused later on.
 This can be disabled.

 Local models can easily be set up via [llamafile](https://github.com/Mozilla-Ocho/llamafile).
 Please refer their help for details.
 TeXstudio expects the OpenAI API interface on 127.0.0.1:8080 to work which is the default for llamafile, hence the llamafile needs to be started manually next to TeXstudio.
+The configuration expects to point to the REST api endpoint, in case of openAI compatible interface (like llamafile/ollama or llama.cpp) like `http://localhost:8080/v1/chat/completions`, see TeXstudio default.
 Local models do not leak information to providers.
 A powerful GPU is recommended to get reasonable response times.

 The default system prompt is `You are an assistant in a latex editor.
 You generate valid latex code inside an existing documents.
 You don't explain your result.`.
 This can be edited in the chat window options.